They're not made from snow, nor ice, but igloos are making for a fun winter's night experience on Long Island.

 WHERE: 264 West Ave., Patchogue

 SETTING: Located along the Patchogue River, the deck space here is wrapped in open skies and water views—it’s sun-soaked in the day, and under dark, starry skies at night.
 The two heated igloos (with two more slated to arrive soon) make these views much easier to enjoy when the notorious winter winds blow through; there’s deck furniture inside to make things comfortable.
 Each will be hot-steamed between uses.
 A special seasonal menu will be offered; guests are asked to bring their own blankets.
 Fire pits and heaters are also being added to the surrounding section.

-WHAT IT COSTS: $150 for two hours Sunday through Thursday; $150 for Friday and Saturday, which on these days includes the first round of drinks
+WHAT IT COSTS: $75 for two hours Sunday through Thursday; $150 for Friday and Saturday, which on these days includes the first round of drinks.

 MORE INFO: 631-654-8266, theoar.com